-Should I apply for admission to my primary institution at this stage?
+Should I apply for admission to my primary institution (where the first named supervisor for your proposed project is based) at this stage?

-Please don't apply via the LSHTM or SGUL Admissions system yet.
-If your interview is successful, and you are offered a studentship, you will be asked to apply for study at that stage if required.
+Please don't apply via the Admissions system at either City St George's, University of London (CSG) or London School of Hygiene & Tropical Medicine (LSHTM) yet.
+If your interview is successful, and you are offered a studentship, you will be asked to apply for study at that stage, and only if this is required by your primary institution.